lt-columbo/pisces_tools/connected_validator/README.md

 7. Uses geographic ip data service ipapi.co to attempt to retrieve geographic data for validator ip.
 8. Finally displays a summary of this data for you to make a decision on whether to restart the miner with 'sudo docker restart miner' command

-A caveat in using this tool is that many validatorss seem to be located at AWS (Amazon Web Services) and thos validators do not respond to ping requests.
+A caveat in using this tool is that many validators seem to be located at AWS (Amazon Web Services) and those validators do not respond to ping requests.